-Entry to the finance system is password restricted and forced password changes occur every three months.
-Access to the component parts of the finance system can also be restricted and the Business Manager is responsible for setting access levels for all members of staff using the system.
+Entry to the finance system is password restricted.
+Access to the component parts of the finance system can also be restricted and the Deputy Business Manager is responsible for setting access levels for all members of staff using the system.